Leuven railway station

+Renovation

 The station recently underwent extensive and costly renovations lasting several years.
-The station square houses a major bus terminal as well as extensive bicycle parking and car parking.
-The station includes a tunnel which passes underneath the station for pedestrians as well as an overhead bridge with elevators.
+The square in front of the station houses a major bus terminal, as well as extensive bicycle and car parking.
+The station includes a tunnel which passes underneath the station for pedestrians, as well as an overhead bridge with elevators.
 The station is fully accessible for wheelchairs.

 While a high-speed line passes through the station, Leuven is not a stop on any high-speed route.
 Current expansion is limited because the station has reached the maximum set of rail and platforms possible, meaning any further expansion would require building an underground segment.

 Train services

 The station is served by the following services: